Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral: Classifications of -dimensional cubic AS-regular algebras of Tpe S , T and FL.

-In this subsection, we will give the complete list of defining relations of $3$-dimensional cubic AS-regular algebras whose point schemes are not integral, and classify them up to graded algebra isomorphisms.
+In this subsection, we will give the complete list of defining relations of $3$-dimensional cubic AS-regular algebras whose point schemes are not integral, and classify them up to graded algebra isomorphism.

 Remark that Lemma \ref{lem.step4-1} plays an important role to classify $3$-dimensional cubic AS-regular algebras up to isomorphisms.

 \begin{lemma} Let $P=(1,0), Q=(0,1) \in \PP^1$, $\rho=